marellano123/automation-challenge/README.md

 ### Notes
 - Fork this repo and build the solution in *your* branch
 - Coding the solution will be enough for passing the challenge.
-- Any tools you add like (e.g. log4j, cucumber, etc) will make your test framework look more awesome, and so do you.
+- Any tools you add like log4j, cucumber, etc. will make your test framework look more awesome, and so do you.
 - Any language can be used although we recommend Java since we have courses teaching Java :P